neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

 8. Select the **My Reports** tab.

 9. You should see the new report you created.
-Select **Delete** to test the delete.
+Select the **Remove Report** button to test the delete.

     ![A Screenshot with an arrow pointing to the trash can icon to delete](03-2/media/image35.png)